fchagua/finHelp/README.md

 Identity will provide IdentityUser class with Password, Email, Bio.
 You can extend the class later on if needed.

 UserManager will help manage username and passwords for account login

+Create service to generate tokens

+Claims: authentication wallet, more generic and broad (old school)

+Roles: tag associated with the user, dont require DB and very flexible (new school)

+MS has moved away from Roles

+Generate JWT on the server and fill it with claims that act like roles which describes the user and what he can do

+Process:
+User logs in with email and password
+Send JWT to server
+Once authenticated, ClaimsPrincipal is created